Lewiston man arrested on arson charge after house is destroyed by fire

-Robert D. Charpentier was taken into custody following a structure fire early in the morning, according to a news release from the Lewiston Police Department.
+Robert D. Charpentier was taken into custody following a structure fire early Sunday morning, according to a news release from the Lewiston Police Department.

 The fire at 1511 Sixth Ave. was reported around 6:40 a.m.
 Sunday, and flames were coming out of windows on multiple sides of the house, according to a news release from the Lewiston Fire Department.